december garden chores

 EARLY DECEMBER is prime time to inventory leftover seeds (which should be stored in a cool, dry place).
 A friend stashes his in the fridge, first sealing in zipper bags with the air squeezed out, then placing the bags in a sealed plastic box rather than having strays get lost among the yogurt and mayonnaise.
 Mine are in a closet in my cool, dry mud room.
 To test your germination rate, here’s how.
 Or start with my Seed Viability Chart.

 TOSS THOSE MORE THAN a few years old and make a list of what you’ll need.
-My list of favorite seed sources is on the Resource Links page, and my Seed Series of interviews with seed breeders and sellers (in podcasts and transcripts).
+My list of favorite seed sources is on the Resources page, and my Seed Series of interviews with seed breeders and sellers (in podcasts and transcripts).

 SHOP, YES.
 SOW, NO (unless you’re in a frost-free zone).
 Use my free online calculator, inserting your frost-free date first, to calculate when the sowing begins.
 (By the way: It’s no time soon around here, like February for some really early things—the leeks and onions.
 When it is time: 18 confidence-building tips for starting seeds.)